shivamgupta320/CodeCleanse/README.md

 - Check all unused imported Labels in LWC Components [4]

 **Assumptions**
+Below assumptions are made for simplification and code structure point of view.

 - `<fullName>...</fullName>` tags are in single line
 - `<value>...</value>` tags are in single line
-- *.js-meta.xml prefix is component directory name
+- `*.js-meta.xml` prefix is component directory name
+- `*Labels.js` file do not use label

 **Notes**
 - Before fixing duplicate labels, check if they are already part of managed package.